cunybpl/nycet_pnp/src/content/calculation_methodologies/lighting-plant-and-systems-energy-consumption.md

 ## Introduction

-The calculation tools developed by CUNY BPL are used to calculate annual energy consumption and not savings.
+The calculation tools developed by CUNY BPL are used to calculate annual energy consumption and not for estimating savings.
 All calculation tools start by using input data (lighting runtime, AC current, etc.) to calculate hourly energy (kWh.)
 Then data is averaged by hour of day and day of the week to get an approximation of how light fixtures operate during any hour of the week.
-Weekends and weekdays are extrapolated to a full year and summed to obtain the annual estimate of consumption for the systems.
+Weekends and weekdays are extrapolated and summed to obtain a full-year estimate.
 To calculate savings, use the calculation tools with pre- and post-retrofit data and compare the energy consumption results.

 The calculation tools will extrapolate data to a full year regardless of how much input data is used, but a minimum of six (6) weeks of data at one-hour intervals is required to adhere to Measurement and Verification standards.
 If the total fixture inventory for the project is known, data can be used by the calculation tools to determine how much of the lighting load was directly measured, but this data is not necessary for the calculation tools to work.
 This is useful for someone who only measured a sample of fixtures as part of a sampling plan and wants to compare the annual estimates to the total lighting load.